A man writing on a notebook

 The answer influences the type of van to go for.

 It should also fit into an urban parking space.
 Better yet, choose one with no window to discourage the prying eyes of police or unfriendly locals.
 Noise ordinances also prevent you from running loud power generators.
+Welcome to the world of spycraft.

 Boondocking: this is parking off-grid on public lands – state/national parks or BLM lands (Bureau of Land Management – West Coast only).
-These places offer free camping but without any facilities (no showers or electricity).
+These places offer free camping without any facilities (no showers or electricity).
 Your van can be older and look more obvious, with more exterior add-ons like an awning and a pop-top.
 For all the exploration, a 4-wheel drive (4WD) is more helpful for rough backroads.

 What are your ‘must-haves’?